Shaun Anderson: Los Angeles Angels

 On February 12, 2025, Anderson signed a minor league contract with the Los Angeles Angels.
-He began the year with the Triple-A Salt Lake Bees, posting a 5.06 ERA over 7 starts.
+He began the year with the Triple-A Salt Lake Bees, posting a 5.06 ERA over seven starts.
 On May 9, the Angels selected Anderson's contract, adding him to their active roster.
 In five appearances for Los Angeles, he posted a 1-0 record and 6.30 ERA with 10 strikeouts over 10 innings of work.
 On May 24, Anderson was designated for assignment by the Angels.
 He elected free agency on May 26, and re-signed with Los Angeles on a new minor league contract with two days later.
 On June 9, the Angels added Anderson back to their active roster.
 He allowed two runs in 2/3 of an inning against the Athletics, and was designated for assignment by the Angels on June 13.
 Anderson elected free agency after clearing waivers the following day.
 On June 17, Anderson re-signed with the Angels on another minor league contract.
 On August 11, the Angels added Anderson back to their active roster.
 He allowed four runs in 2/3 of an inning against the Los Angeles Dodgers, and was designated for assignment the following day.
 Anderson cleared waivers and elected free agency on August 14.
 He re-signed with the organization on a new minor league contract the following day.
-He elected free agency on November 6.
+Anderson elected free agency following the season on November 6.

+On December 22, 2025, Anderson re-signed with the Angels on a minor league contract.
+On March 29, 2026, the Angels selected Anderson's contract, adding him to their active roster.
+He made nine appearances for Los Angeles, tallying a 1-0 record and 5.94 ERA with 12 strikeouts across 16 2/3 innings pitched.
+On April 26, Anderson was designated for assignment by the Angels.
+He elected free agency after clearing waivers on April 28.
+Anderson re-signed with the Angels on a minor league contract the following day.
+On June 3, Anderson had his contract selected from the minor leagues for a second time.
+He was designated for assignment by Los Angeles again on June 5.
+Anderson elected free agency after clearing waivers on June 7.
+The following day, he re-signed with Los Angeles on a minor league contract.
+Anderson had his contract selected to the major league roster for a third time on August 4.
+He was designated for assignment for a third time on August 29.
+On September 2, he cleared waivers and elected free agency.